Partial Identification in Moment Models with Incomplete Data--A Conditional Optimal Transport Approach: True-Positive Rate Disparity Measures in KMZ

 \subsection{Dual Rank Equilibration Algorithm}

-Exploiting the structure of the solution $\Gamma_{10\mid x}^{\ast}\left(i,1,j\right)$ described in Lemma \ref{lem:: Partial transport problem}, we propose our Algorithm \ref{SGA:part1} for solving (\ref{eq:Partial transport problem}) and call it Dual Rank Equilibration AlgorithM (DREAM).
+Exploiting the structure of the solution, we propose Algorithm \ref{DREAM} to compute $\mathcal{KT}_{q^{\top}m_{b}}\left(\cdot\right)$ and call it Dual Rank Equilibration AlgorithM (DREAM).
+DREAM is built on an equivalent characterization of (\ref{eq:Partial transport problem}) which allows it to use the ranks of $c\left(i,j\right)$ to equilibrate between minimizing the partial transport cost and respecting the constraints in (\ref{eq:Partial transport problem}).
+The equilibration is done twice by first separately adjusting $\mu_{10\mid x}^{\ast}\left(0,1,j\right)$ and $\mu_{10\mid x}^{\ast}\left(1,1,j\right)$ across index $j$ and then jointly adjusting $\mu_{10\mid x}^{\ast}\left(0,1,j\right)$ and $\mu_{10\mid x}^{\ast}\left(1,1,j\right)$ for a fixed $j$---Dual Rank Equilibration AlgorithM.
+Appendix \ref{subsec:DREAM} provides a detailed description of DREAM.
 DREAM involves only basic arithmetic, comparison, and logical operations, making it straightforward to implement directly in code.
 In fact, it can be executed by hand.
-DREAM is built on an equivalent characterization of (\ref{eq:Partial transport problem}) which allows it to use the ranks of $\pi\left(i,j\right)$ to equilibrate between minimizing the partial transport cost and respecting the constraints in (\ref{eq:Partial transport problem}).
-The equilibration is done twice by first separately adjusting $\Gamma_{10\mid x}^{\ast}\left(0,1,j\right)$ and $\Gamma_{10\mid x}^{\ast}\left(1,1,j\right)$ across index $j$ and then jointly adjusting $\Gamma_{10\mid x}^{\ast}\left(0,1,j\right)$ and $\Gamma_{10\mid x}^{\ast}\left(1,1,j\right)$ for a fixed $j$---Dual Rank Equilibration AlgorithM.

-In the rest of this section, we describe each of the three steps in DREAM and the equivalent optimization problem that it solves.
+In Appendix \ref{subsec:Time-Complexity-TPRD}, we provide theoretical time complexity analysis of DREAM and show that it is faster than directly solving the linear programming (\ref{eq:Partial transport problem}), particularly when $J$ is large. \RestyleAlgo{ruled} \SetKwComment{Comment}{/* }{ */}

 \RestyleAlgo{ruled} \SetKwComment{Comment}{/* }{ */}